 If you want to add more than five cameras per location, you can do so, but the price will increase by $4.99 per month per device or $49.00 per year.

 Besides extra cloud storage, a Membership also adds access to premium features such as the Canary web app, incident support, two-way audio, mode customization, an extended device warranty (2 years), and a Safety Button backed by Noonlight.
 The Safety Button is an in-app feature that lets you call for help wherever you are, even if you’re outside your home.

 View is Friends With Google Assistant, Amazon Alexa, and Wink

 Finally, View works with the same third-party devices as AIO and Flex including Amazon Alexa devices with a screen (Echo Show, Echo Spot, Fire TV) and Wink.

 The device also works with Google Assistant.
 What you can ask Google will depend on the device you own.
 With Canary AIO, for example, you can check your home’s temperature, humidity, and air quality.
 If you own Flex, you can ask for info on the camera’s battery life.
 With View, you can ask who’s home and who’s not by saying, “Hey Google, ask Canary who is here.”

-While I didn’t test Echo or Wink, I did test Google Home, and it works great.
+While we didn’t test Echo or Wink, we did test Google Home, and it works great.